 0 Shares

-In winter, the length of the penis can decrease by 50% and lose up to 30% of its girth.
-This biological reaction comes to us from the time when men lived outdoors.
+When it’s cold, the length of the penis can decrease by 50% and lose up to 30% of its girth.
+This biological reaction comes to us from the time when men lived outdoors and were exposed to the elements and had to conserve body heat to survive.

 It’s not only men who are affected by the seasons in that particular area.
 There are also “winter vaginas”.
 The dry air of fall and winter depletes the moisture of women’s bodies, leaving the skin dehydrated and cracked.
 And although not many women talk about it, the vaginas can also go into dry mode during this period, especially when in heated rooms and therefore not very humid.